Langley High School (Pittsburgh)

-Langley K-8, formerly Langley High School, is a public school in the Sheraden neighborhood of Pittsburgh, Pennsylvania, United States.
+Langley K-8, formerly Langley High School, is a public school that is located in the Sheraden neighborhood of Pittsburgh, Pennsylvania, United States.

+History and architectural features

 Langley was one of ten high schools in the Pittsburgh Public Schools.
 On November 23, 2011, the Pittsburgh Board of Education approved a reform plan that would close Langley High School as an active school for the 2012–13 school year.
-The staff and student body would be relocated to the nearby Brashear High School, the district revealed plans for the Langley building to remain open as a middle school grades 6–8.
+The staff and student body were relocated to the nearby Brashear High School.

+The district then revealed plans for the Langley building to remain open as a middle school grades 6–8.
 Langley later reopened to serve students grade K-8.

 The building is an example of Tudor Revival architecture with the portions completed in 1923 and 1927 designed by MacClure & Spahr and is listed on the National Register of Historic Places.
 The high school is named for aviation pioneer and one-time University of Pittsburgh professor Samuel P. Langley.